Aider-AI/aider/aider/website/docs/faq.md

 You might have a few of these handy for when you want to work on frontend, backend, etc portions of your repo.

+## Can I use aider with multiple git repos at once?

+Currently aider can only work with one repo at a time.

+There are some things you can try if you need to work with multiple interrelated repos:

+- You can run aider in repo-A where you need to make a change and use `/read` to add some files read-only from another repo-B.
+This can let aider see key functions or docs from the other repo.
+- You can run `aider --show-repo-map > map.md` within each repo to create repo maps.
+You could then run aider in repo-A and use `/read ../path/to/repo-B/map.md` to share a high level map of the other repo.
+- You can use aider to write documentation about a repo.
+Inside repo-B, you could run `aider docs.md` and work with aider to write some markdown docs.
+You can then `/read ../path/to/repo-B/docs.md` those docs in while using aider to edit repo-A.

 ## How can I run aider locally from source code?

 To run the project locally, follow these steps:

 ```
-# Clone the repository:
+# Clone the repository
 git clone git@github.com:paul-gauthier/aider.git

-# Navigate to the project directory:
+# Navigate to the project directory
 cd aider

 # It's recommended to make a virtual environment

-# Install the dependencies listed in the `requirements.txt` file:
+# Install aider in editable/development mode,
+# so it runs from the latest copy of these source files
 python -m pip install -e .

-# Run the local version of Aider:
+# Run the local version of aider
 python -m aider
 ```